Skip to main content

 periodSeconds: 5

-• Always set resource limits
+• Always define resource boundaries

-• Use pod anti-affinity for critical services
+• Use pod anti-affinity for important applications

 process.on("SIGTERM", async () => {